PastaShock/Convert-lyrics-to-lower/README.md

 `python3 MakeLowerCase.py [your-input-file.txt]`

 ### Future Work:
+Import list of words to capitalize from separate file for easier editing

+Export file should maintain imported file's name and append _lower before the file ext

 Converting this script to js to use on a NodeJS project:
 - create NodeJS project base (express, pug)
     - ingest file via UI